mislav/blog/_posts/2011-12-12-vim-revisited.md

 I've had an *off/on relationship* with Vim for the past many years.

 Before, I never felt like we understood each other properly.
-Vim is almost useless without plugins and some essential settings in <code class="file">.vimrc</code>, but fiddling with all the knobs and installing all the plugins that I thought I needed was a process that in the end stretched out from few hours to weeks, months even; and it the end it just caused frustration instead of making me a happier coder.
+I felt that the kind of programming I'm doing is not easily done without plugins and some essential settings in <code class="file">.vimrc</code>, but fiddling with all the knobs and installing all the plugins that I thought I needed was a process that in the end stretched out from few hours to weeks, months even; and it the end it just caused frustration instead of making me a happier coder.

 Recently, I decided to give Vim another shot.
 This time around it was different – something in my brain switched and now for the first time in